 6.11 The pattern of development within Inverclyde has been very much shaped by its geography, with a densely developed coastal strip giving way to a sparsely developed rural hinterland.
 This has been reinforced through the years by a planning strategy that has sought to contain development within the built up area and minimise development in the Green Belt and Countryside.
 The benefits of this strategy have been a focus on the regeneration and renewal of the urban areas, the placing of development into sustainable locations close to existing services and infrastructure, and the protection of our rural environment.
-This has been achieved through policies which direct development to existing to appropriate types and locations.
+This has been achieved through policies which direct development to existing towns and villages, and restrict development in the Green Belt and Countryside to appropriate types and locations.
 This approach is supported by national policy and Clydeplan and remains appropriate.
 Proposals for the development of small scale residential development (1-3 houses) will also be assessed against Policy 20.